Johnston Cornish: New Jersey Senate

-Cornish was elected Mayor of Washington, New Jersey, in 1884, and reelected in 1885 and 1886.
-He declined renomination in 1887 and in 1888.
+Cornish was first elected to the New Jersey Senate in 1890, before he had reached the constitutionally required age of thirty.

 He served as member of the New Jersey Senate from 1891 to 1893, representing Warren County.

-Congress
+United States House of Representatives

-Cornish was elected as a Democrat to the Fifty-third Congress, serving in office from March 4, 1893 to March 3, 1895.
+In 1892, Cornish was elected to the 53rd United States Congress, serving from March 4, 1893 to March 3, 1895.
 He was an unsuccessful candidate for reelection in 1894 and lost again in 1896.

 He accompanied William Jennings Bryan on his whistle stop tour through New Jersey, pausing in Washington on September 23, 1896.